 A Word of Caution

-The same can be said for Jailbreaking your iPhone to gain access to iMessage via a browser: it automatically voids your Apple warranty and is a rather complicated process that requires a degree of technical know-how.
-On the flip side, it does offer a whole load of customization options and access to apps not available in the vanilla version of iOS.
+The same can be said for Jailbreaking your iPhone to gain access to iMessage via a browser: it automatically voids your Apple warranty.
+It is a rather complicated process that requires a degree of technical know-how.
+On the plus side, it does offer a whole load of customization options and access to apps not available in the vanilla version of iOS.